Diamond turbot

-The diamond turbot (Hypsopsetta guttulata) is a flatfish of the family Pleuronectidae.
+The diamond turbot (Pleuronichthys guttulatus) is a flatfish of the family Pleuronectidae.
 It is a demersal fish that lives in subtropical waters on sand or mud bottoms at depths of up to 50 m, though it is most commonly found between 1 and 20 m.
 Its native habitat is the coastal areas of the eastern Pacific, from Cape Mendocino, California in the north to Baja California in Mexico in the south.
 The turbot is dark green with light blue spots.
 It reaches up to 46 cm in length, and its maximum reported lifespan is 9 years.

 Diet

 The diamond turbot feeds almost entirely during daylight, and its diet consists of benthos invertebrates such as polychaetes, molluscs and shrimps.